mrjones2014/dash.nvim/README.md

 <!-- panvimdoc-ignore-start -->

-Run `:h dash-nvim` to see these docs in Neovim.
+Run `:h dash` to see these docs in Neovim.

 <!-- panvimdoc-ignore-end -->